This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Tendonitis is best treated in the early, acute stages so catching the condition early and providing the correct diagnosis and treatment plan will be key to a full recovery.

-Diagnosis of Tendonitis in horses
+Diagnosis of Tendonitis

 Establishing that your horse has developed a tendon injury is one thing.
 Understanding whether your horse is developing tendonitis is another - both require immediate medical diagnosis.